The Growing Child: Teenager (13 to 18 Years)

 and social changes.
 During these years, teens become more able to think abstractly.

 Over time they can make plans and set long-term goals.
 Each child may progress at

 a different rate and may have a different view of the world.
 In general, these are

 some of the abilities you may see in your teen:

 Is concerned with philosophy, politics, and social issues

-As your adolescent begins to struggle for independence and control, many changes may happen.
-The following are some of the issues that may be involved with your adolescent
+As your teen starts to struggle for independence and control, many changes may happen.

+Here are some of the issues that may affect your teen during these years: